 Pupils start at a junior school at the beginning of Year 3

 Pupils start at a middle school at the beginning of Year 5

-The closing date for starting school applications was 15 January.
-Please use the button below to make a late application.
+The closing date for starting school applications is 15 January 2022.

 We only offer one school place for each child.
 If you submit ‘new’ preferences and it becomes possible to offer a place at one of these schools, any place we have offered you previously will be withdrawn.

 For the criteria used to allocate places at schools and academies please see the Admission policies page

 If you would like information on how places were allocated at your preferred schools in previous years please see our School Place Allocation Summaries page.

 How you find out which school you’ve been offered

 If you applied online by 15 January 2022, you will receive an email with the outcome of your application on 19 April 2022.
 If you applied using a paper application form your outcome will be sent out by second class post on 19 April 2022.
 Outcomes will not be given out over the phone or in person at the Council offices.